 You may be referred to a doctor who specializes in allergies.
 The doctor will:

 Tests may include:

-The doctor may put you on an elimination diet to figure out which foods may be triggering an allergic reaction.
-If your doctor thinks you might be allergic to peanuts, she may ask you to remove peanuts from your diet for 1-2 weeks then add them back to your diet to see if you experience any symptoms.
+The doctor may put you on an elimination diet to learn which foods may be triggering an allergic reaction.
+If your doctor thinks you might be allergic to peanuts, you may be asked to remove peanuts from your diet for 1-2 weeks then add them back to your diet to see if you experience any symptoms.
 The elimination diet is only done under a doctor’s supervision.

 Talk with your doctor about the best treatment plan for you.
 Options include:

 The best treatment is to avoid peanuts, foods containing them, and foods that may have been exposed to them.
-Always read ingredient labels.
-Even if you do not think the food contains peanuts, still check the label!
+Always read ingredient labels, even if you do not think the food contains peanuts.
 Most food labels will state whether the factory where a food was made also processes peanuts.
 If offered homemade foods, always ask about the ingredients to check for the presence of peanuts or peanut oil.

-For severe allergic reactions, you may need to inject yourself with a medicine called epinephrine .
-Epinephrine is injected using an auto-injector (eg, EpiPen, Twinject), which contains a syringe, needle, and a dose of the medicine.
-You inject the medicine into your thigh.
-It is a good idea to carry an auto-injector at all times.
+For severe allergic reactions, you may need to inject yourself with epinephrine.
+Epinephrine is injected using an auto-injector (EpiPen, Twinject), which contains a syringe, needle, and a dose of the the medication.
+You inject the medication into your thigh.
+You should carry an auto-injector with you at all times.